 London SadFest is a unique film festival that celebrates and explores the world of sad films.

-The festival consists of a series of films and speakers with a launch event on the Friday evening.
-There will also be music and spoken word performances in the bar area throughout the event.
+The festival consists of thre sad European films and there will also be sad songs, music and spoken word performances in the bar area throughout the event.

-The festival consists of 5 sad films spread over three days along with performances of sad music and poetry in the bar area upstairs.
-Most of the films will be followed by a talk from a guest speaker.
+The festival consists of 3 sad films on one day along with performances of sad music and poetry in the bar area of the cinema.
+The performances in the live track are completely free and open to the public.
 (More information on the talks and bar area performances coming soon).

 ** All live performances are free and open to the public **

-The following performers and speakers for the live performance and spoken word track in the bar area of the cinema.
+The performers and speakers for the live performance and spoken word track in the bar area of the cinema.
 Here are just some of the poeple that have already confirmed: